Resources for Program Student Associations

 All students in the program elect representatives to each of the program standing committees, which in turn send one delegate to the governing board, which includes at least one DSC Program Representative.
 The board elects one or more officer(s) from among its own members.

 Known examples of PSAs with this structure include Theatre.
-See the List of Associations for their constitutions.

 C. Federation of Committees

 All students in the program elect representatives to each of the program standing committees and a central student steering committee, which includes at least one DSC Program Representative.
-The steering committee includes non-voting representatives from each of the standing commitees.
+The steering committee includes non-voting representatives from each of the standing committees.
 The steering committee elects one or more officer(s) from among its voting members.

 Known examples of PSAs with this structure include Philosophy.
-See the List of Associations for their constitutions.

 Elections